pakolalo/hey_movies/README.md

 # hey_movies
-A website where you can find description movies
+A website where you can search for trending movies and their description